 Acquisitions continued to be key to growth in FY22.
 Calian acquired SimFront Simulation Systems Corporation and Computex Technology Solutions, bringing the total number of acquisitions over the past four years to 13.
 Through acquisitive growth, Calian offered additional and complementary skillsets and technologies to customers in Canada, the U.S. and Europe.

 Computex, a U.S.-based IT solution

-U.S. market, gained 1,100 customers, gained a robust sales distribution cybersecurity talent, and reinforced its transformation from a professional services firm to a global technology successfully transformed into a provider of diverse technology solutions that solve complex problems and help the world move forward.
+U.S. market, gained 1,100 customers, gained a robust sales distribution engine, bolstered access to cybersecurity talent, and reinforced its transformation from a professional services firm to a global technology company.